christophebedard/instrument-attribute-gcc-plugin/README.md

 ## Example

-To use this plugin when building your own application with `gcc`, simply set the path to the plugin with `-fplugin=path/to/plugin.so`.
-Of course, you also need `-finstrument-functions`.
+To use this plugin when building your own application with `gcc`, simply enable `-finstrument-functions` and set the path to the plugin with `-fplugin=path/to/instrument_attribute.so`.

 Add the `instrument_function` attribute to the function(s) you want to instrument.
 For example, to instrument `main()` and `instrumented_function()`, but not `NOT_instrumented_function()`: